BrianMacIntosh/alexa-skill-test-framework/README.md

   * `confirmsSlot`: Optional String.
 Tests that the response asks Alexa to confirm the given slot.
   * `confirmsIntent`: Optional Boolean.
 Tests that the response asks Alexa to confirm the intent.
   * `hasAttributes`: Optional Object.
 Tests that the response contains the given attributes and values.
+  * `hasCardTitle`: Optional String.
+Tests that the card sent by the response has the title specified.
+  * `hasCardContent`: Optional String.
+Tests that the card sent by the response has the title specified.
 * `description`: An optional description for the mocha test

 ### alexaTest.t(arguments)